 Once Canvas finishes creating the requested Group Set, you can choose to rename each new group if you’d like them to match the name of the student assigned to that group.
 You can rename a group by clicking the three-dot icon next to it and then clicking the Edit link.

-Create a Group Discussion
+Step Two: Create a Group Discussion

 Now that you’ve created a Group Set for your journal assignments, you can create Group Discussions where the students will post.
 Each assigned student will respond to the same prompt in their own individual Discussion.